v8/v8/tools/visual_studio/README.txt

 v8_base.vcproj
 --------------
 Base V8 library containing all the V8 code but no JavaScript library code.
-This includes third party code for regular expression handling (jscre) and string/number convertions (dtoa).
+This includes third party code for string/number convertions (dtoa).

 v8.vcproj
 ---------